UnclassifiedX/Error-Lucky-Block/README.md

 # Error-Lucky-Block
-The Source code for the lucky block addond "error lucky block"
+The Source code for the lucky block addon "error lucky block"

 Will be ported over to minecraft version 1.12.2